For Mexican ambassador who survived Trump, Washington was last stop

 “She had two presidents who very easily could have had massive differences,” Wayne said.
 “It’s a culmination for a career diplomat, to use all your experience and wisdom from a lot of years of work, to be able to keep this massive relationship on an even keel and stop it from going in bad directions.”

 Bárcena couldn’t stop some elements of the relationship from going sideways.
-Last November, U.S. agents arrested Mexico’s former defense minister, Gen. Salvador Cienfuegos, at the Los Angeles airport, accusing him of working with a drug cartel.
+In November, U.S. agents arrested Mexico’s former defense minister, Gen. Salvador Cienfuegos, at the Los Angeles airport, accusing him of working with a drug cartel.
 He was the highest-ranking Mexican military official to be arrested on drug trafficking charges.

-Mexico’s military was outraged, and after López Obrador threatened to curtail narcotics enforcement cooperation with the United States, Cienfuegos was freed and the charges were dropped, an embarrassment for the Department of Justice.
+Mexico’s military was outraged, and after López Obrador threatened to curtail narcotics enforcement cooperation with the United States, Cienfuegos was freed, and the charges were dropped, an embarrassment for the Department of Justice.
 U.S. agents in Mexico have long struggled with cartel corruption of Mexican security agencies and leaks of enforcement plans, but Bárcena said the Mexican government was blindsided by an arrest that came with no warning.

 “It was a loss of trust, which is a basis for any cooperation in matters of security and any cooperation,” she said.
-“We were not informed, at least officially informed, even though (Attorney General William P. Barr) went to Mexico, twice.
+“We were not informed, at least officially informed, even though (Attorney General William P. Barr) went to Mexico twice.
 The incident created mistrust and misinterpretation.”

 Bárcena said she thinks the Cienfuegos episode should prompt a wider reexamination of the drug war partnership between the two nations.